Los Bastardos: Book One

 Matteo, motivated at first to please his father Menandro, learns the truth that Roman is his real father.
 His keen astuteness allows him to swiftly figure out Menandro's real agenda.
 Furious over Menandro's treachery, he promptly strips him of his power and takes over the Silverio machinery, when he becomes the sole beneficiary of his mother's wealth.
 His hatred for Menandro equals his hatred for Don Roman, who he blames is the root of his miserable life.
 He plans to destroy him and take over the Cardinal empire.

-Soon after Roman learns about his three sons, he discovers his lost first born son Roman Jr is Isagani Esperanza.
+Soon after Roman learns about his three sons, he discovers that his lost first born son, Roman Jr., is Isagani Esperanza.
 The news is welcomed by Lucas but not by Matteo and Connor who realize Isagani is the legitimate son and another barrier to their evil plans.

 Although they come from different worlds, the discovery that they are siblings affects each of the sons who carry the baggage of their fatherless youths.

 Unlike Isagani and Lucas who embrace their kinship, Connor and Matteo blame their miserable lives on their father.

 But as Roman attempts to reunite his sons, the greedy and vengeful individuals in his life make sure he fails: Menandro Silverio is determined to use Matteo to destroy him; and Roman's two former lovers - Alba and Pilar are equally set on seizing the Cardinal wealth.